Field Crop Diseases in Arkansas

 General Fungicide Application Practices for Peanut

-Fungicides & Nematicides Registered for Peanut (MP 154): Seed Treatments, Foliar and Soilborne Diseases, and Nematodes
+Fungicides & Nematicides Registered for Peanut (MP 154): Peanut Seedling Diseases, Foliar and Soilborne Diseases, and Nematodes

 Though disease pressure is relatively low in Arkansas fungicides are applied proactively in a two or three block program depending on severity of soilborne diseases.
 Currently, soilborne diseases are the main issues, which are often managed with fungicides because resistance is lacking.
 It is important to apply the fungicide where infection is occurring, near the soil surface.
 In some cases a higher volume of water (20 gal water/A) is sufficiently, but more often additional water is needed.
 Applying a fungicide prior to a rain shower or use of overhead irrigation can distribute the fungicide into the lower canopy.
 Applying fungicides at night when tetrafoliate leaves are closed can also be beneficial and has been effective in other peanut producing regions.
 Some fungicides like tebuconazole and propiconazole have soilborne and foliar activity thus these fungicides can provide dual purpose for managing peanut diseases.
 See MP 154 for other fungicides with both soilborne and foliar disease efficacy.
 Below is a general timeline of when soilborne and foliar diseases are most likely a threat in peanut (Table 1).